V3663L/v3663l.github.io/_posts/2026-09-17-as-of-right-now.md

 ---
 layout: post
-title: "As of right now ..."
+title: "As of right now"
 date: 2026-09-17
 ---